 Do you remember who other drummers participated in the audition?

-I don’t, and I heard after the fact that there were bunch of different guys but I don’t know if it was true or not, I just had my time slot.
-I showed up, did it. and they pretty much hired me right then and there, you know.
+I don’t, and I heard after the fact that there were a bunch of different guys, but I don’t know if it was true or not.
+I just had my time slot.
+I showed up, did it?
+And they pretty much hired me right then and there, you know.
 It was just the perfect timing.
 I think I was just what they were looking for, what Vinnie was looking for.
 And that was my first real major gig, so it was the perfect timing.

 How much did you know about Vinnie and his past career with KISS etc.?

-To some degree, like everybody else, I knew that he had done “Creatures of the Night”tour and then of course I knew LICK IT UP and all that.
+To some degree, like everybody else, I knew that he had done the “Creatures of the Night” tour, and then, of course, I knew LICK IT UP and all that.
 So I just knew him basically from that, from the videos from those things.
 But that was it.
 I didn’t know a whole lot about his playing.
-When I knew I was going to audition I went and listened and played closer attention to see what he did stylistically and all that but I didn’t know a lot about his history then.
+When I knew I was going to audition, I went and listened and played closer attention to see what he did stylistically and all that, but I didn’t know a lot about his history then.

-I think he must have been very demanding guy to work with?
+I think he must have been a very demanding guy to work with?

 RECORDING THE FIRST VINNIE VINCENT INVASION ALBUM